Why this example exists

 Mixed inspectability is the normal case

 The easiest systems to demo are the ones where every source is public and clean.
 Investigative infrastructure is rarely that tidy.
-In this case, a public registry filing 2 and a procurement packet 3 are fully inspectable.
-A hosted minute excerpt 4 is inspectable because Ithildin can safely publish the relevant extract.
+In this case, Ithildin hosts inspectable excerpts of the Florida formation record 2 and procurement packet 3 so the portfolio demo stays reviewable without pointing a synthetic case study at unrelated live records.
+A hosted minute excerpt 4 shows the same pattern for internal document handling.
 A reporting memo 5 is not publicly inspectable, so the system falls back to a source record that exposes provenance, locator, excerpt, and every public use.

 That is the point of the source-record layer: keep evidence accountable even when the artifact itself cannot be published 6.